azure-location

 ScreenBar Halo 2: Designed for the Way You Game in the Dark

-ScreenBar Halo 2 is built for gamers who want to keep their dark-room setup immersive, but without the eye strain.
+ScreenBar Halo 2 is built for gamers who want to keep their dark-room setup immersive, without the eye strain.
 Its design checks all the boxes of what good ambient lighting should do: stay out of your eyes, soften screen contrast, and keep the vibe consistent from start to finish.

 • ASYM-Light™ Technology: No Glare, Just Focus